Model (person): The 1960s and the beginning of the industry

 In 1967, seven of the top model agents in London formed the Association of London Model Agents.
-The formation of this association helped legitimize modelling and changed the fashion industry.
+The formation of this association helped legitimise modelling and changed the fashion industry.
 Even with a more professional attitude towards modelling, models were still expected to have their hair and makeup done before they arrived at a shoot.
 Meanwhile, agencies took responsibility for a model's promotional materials and branding.
 That same year, former top fashion model Wilhelmina Cooper opened up her own fashion agency with her husband called Wilhelmina Models.
 By 1968, FM Agency and Models 1 were established and represented models in a similar way that agencies do today.
 By the late 1960s, models were treated better and were making better wages.
 One of the innovators, Ford Models, was the first agency to advance models money they were owed and would often allow teen models, who did not live locally, to reside in their house, a precursor to model housing.